DefangLabs/defang-docs/docs/tutorials/defang-with-codespaces-gitpod.md

 ### Step 3: Lauch VS Code from GitPod
-Navigate to your gitpod, and execute `defang ls` to ensure that Defang.
+Navigate to your gitpod, and execute `defang ls` to ensure that Defang is properly hooked.
 Open VS Code from GitPod, you will likely need to have the GitPod VS Code extension installed.